DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 04 - Network Attack Indicators.md

 🟢 **Bluejacking**

-Is an attack to bluetooth wireless technology where the thread actor sends unsolicited messages over Bluetooth to Bluetooth-enabled devices such as mobile phones, PDAs or laptop computers.
+Is an attack to bluetooth wireless technology where the threat actor sends unsolicited messages over Bluetooth to Bluetooth-enabled devices such as mobile phones, PDAs or laptop computers.
 Bluejacking is usually not very harmful, except that bluejacked people generally don't know what has happened, and so may think that their phone is malfunctioning.
 Usually, a bluejacker will only send a text message, but with modern phones it's possible to send images or sounds as well.
 The victim's devuce must also have bluetooth enabled and must be in discoverable mode.